hitechcoding/strict-form-mapper-bundle/README.md

 So as long as you don't have ``$em->flush()`` lurking somewhere in form events (and you shouldn't), with this bundle you can safely work with your strictly typed entities.

 ## Motive
-The idea came from [rich forms bundle](https://github.com/sensiolabs-de/rich-model-forms-bundle) and tools like [phpstan](https://github.com/phpstan/phpstan).
-Make sure to check them out.
+The idea came from [rich forms bundle](https://github.com/sensiolabs-de/rich-model-forms-bundle) but I find it not strict enough.
+Make sure to check it as well, it does provide some features that are not yet supported in this bundle (but will be).

 ---